wuerzelchen/OrderPrinter/README.md

 # OrderPrinter
 This repository gives you the opportunity to print your orders onto a ESC/POS compatible thermal printer.
+It connects you to the OpenDining API and prints all incoming invoices for your restaurant.

 ##Download
 - Raspbian